xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 We will update it with new content and corrections in the future if required.
 As usual, use the comment section below for your questions.

+Thanks to Kirill Kasavchenko, Didier Urie and Ashok Kumar for their help and feedback.